mali5820k/Cobralyth/README.md

 - Websockets and Webserver backend support
 - Package system
 - Cross platform compilation (either native or wasm)
+- Porting components to LLVM IR/MLIR for further optimizations (as applicable)
 - Function-leaping/hopping or Function-zipping (still trying to decide on a good name for this feature if it becomes a sensible/practical feature):
    - Where the function-control-flow can be altered by returning directly to the root-caller of a function-call-stack instead of linear return-flow from function to function.
    - This is different from gotos since it's limiting the hop to the root-caller and not freely allowing jumps to any other block of code.